minagawah/cra-ts-emotion-tailwind-solution/README.md

 ```

 As we are using TypeScript, we need standard `@types`.
-You are installing:
+Installations for standard types:

 - typescript
 - @types/node
 - @types/react
 - @types/react-dom

-***For all the NPM packages listed
+**(I will provide later the whole list of packages
-I will later list up everything, so no worries.***
+you are installing, so no worries for now)**

 Next, installations for ESLint.
 You don't need them if you are not linting,